melroy89/cornetto-mysql/README.md

 Credits & License
 -----------------
 The Cornetto Convertor to MySQL is created & developed by Melroy van den Berg.
 The code below is under Apache License, Version 2.0.
-Please check the [a relative link](LICENSE) file for more info.
+Please check the [LICENSE](LICENSE) file for more info.